-Work with c hildren to explore a and understand the expectations and how they link to the three rules: Be Ready ✓ Follow school/class routines to ensure they are ready to learn ✓ Follow instructions given by adults to ensure they are ready to learn Be Respectful es to ✓ To show respect to themselves, those around them, their learning and the Be Safe ✓ To show kindness and compassion to themselves, those around them, their Step 1(in When Behaviou class support) Positive Behaviour Shown class ✓ Show recognition on the positive behaviour shown through adding names to recognite boards Positive ✓ Praise positive behaviour choices Behaviour ✓ Star of the day Step 2 (in class support) Negative Remind (Stage 1) Give a verbal or non-verbal reminder of the expectation.
-This should be discrete and non intrusive (This should, in most cases, quickly lead to a child refocusing on learning).
-Behaviour Shown (Levels 1 and 2) Remind with a choice (Stage 2) second reminder and include a choice eg carry on with the activity or movement break (see appendix 4) Further Support (stage 3) a restorative conversation will be had on a 1:1 basis (Inclusion team support) Refer on for behaviours at Level 3,4 and 5 (see appendix 6) (Stage 4) and the child is removed from the session.
-The inclusion team will act as an additional 'triage' team and will hold a restorative conversation with the child.
-Following this a member of the team will make a decision on follow up, collaboratively with teacher where appropriate: The child will be given 5 minutes before discussing and recognising their behaviour (aim of the discussion is to support the emotional regulation of the child and re-establish them back in their classroom).
-When back in class, the member of the inclusion team will stay with the child to re establish them back in class.
-Parental contact (particularly if incidents of lost learning or inappropriate behaviour increase) Serious incidents (Stage 5-6) rious More serious incidents are referred immediately to the PL, DHT or HT.
-These include the following: Persistent disruption, bullying, racist incident, threatening behaviour, violence/aggression to
+Work with c hildren to explore e and understand the expectations and how they link to the three rules: Be Ready Be Respectful Be Safe √ Follows chool/class routir nes to ✓ To show respect to ✓ To show kindness and ensure t hey are ready to learn themselves, those around compassion to themselves, ✓ Follow instructions give en by them, their learning and the those around them, their adults to ensure they are ready environment learning and the environment to learn ✓ To treat every member of the ✓ Accept people for what they school community with are regardless of race, colour, unconditional positive regard size or beliefs. ✓ To show maximum effort in all ✓ Include others in activities activities to allow themselves both in and out of the to work to the best of their classroom ability and support others to ✓ Develop a sense of fair play do the same and sportsmanship ✓ Be honest at all times Step 1(in our is good you can: class gnition on the positive behaviour shown through adding names to recognition support) boards Positive - tive behaviour choices Behaviour ✓ Star of the o · · Shown ✓ Dojo points Step 2 (in Remind • Give a verbal or non-verbal reminder of the expectation.
+This should be class (Stage 1) discrete and non intrusive support) (This should, in most cases, quickly lead to a child refocusing on Negative Behaviour Domind with learning).
+Shown Remind with a choice If behaviour does not change immediately following the reminder give a accord reminder and include a phase as a series as with the activity or (Levels 1 (Stage 2) second reminder and include a choice eg carry on with the activity or movement break and 2) (Stage 2) • • Further At this point self-regulation, co-regulation activities will be considered and (see Support a restorative conversation will be had on a 1:1 basis appendix (stage 3) Testerative conversation will be mad on a 1.1 basis 4) (stage s) Step 3 If a more seriou us incident occurs (See overview for level 3+ behaviours) or strategies used (Inclusion ve the situation the Inclusion team (HT, PL, ELSA, DHT, AHT) are called for team and the child is removed from the session.
+The inclusion team will act as an additional 'triage' support) team and will h old a restorative conversation with the child.
+Following this a member of the Refer on team will make a decision on follow up, collaboratively with teacher where appropriate: for ill be given 5 minutes before discussing and recognising their behaviour (aim behaviours ssion is to support the emotional regulation of the child and re-establish them at Level back in their classroom).
+When back in class, the member of the inclusion team will stay 3,4 and 5 with the child to re establish them back in class. (see - Parental contact (particularly if incidents of lost learning or inappropriate behaviour appendix increase) (Stage 4) (Stage 4) More carious !- aidente are referred immediately to the DL DLIT or LIT Serious cidents are referred immediately to the PL, DHT or HT. incidents These include t (Stage 5 uption , bullying, racist incident, threatening behaviour, violence/aggression to and swearing.
+(See overview sheet) (Stage 5- outers, righting and sweaming.
+(See overview sneer) 6)